polarbeargo/Scan-Matching-Localization/README.md

 - The first step is fairly short - make use of `cloudFiltered` and `scanCloud` to filter the point cloud using a voxel grid.

 Step 2: Find pose transform by using ICP or NDT matching
 - The second step is the `main` portion of the exercise.
 By using ICP matching in order to find the pose transformation.
-It is suggested to keep the code for this fairly short within the `main()` function, and instead call out to a separate function you create either elsewhere within `c3-main.cpp` or in a separate .cpp file.

 Step 3: Transform the scan so it aligns with ego's actual pose and render that scan
 - Transform the filtered scan by using our calculated transform into a new point cloud using `pcl` and update what is fed into `renderPointCloud` to change `scanCloud` into newly transformed point cloud.